Dr-Joe-Roberts/olfactometeR/README.md

 status](https://travis-ci.org/Dr-Joe-Roberts/olfactometeR.svg?branch=master)](https://travis-ci.org/Dr-Joe-Roberts/olfactometeR)
 <!-- badges: end -->

-The `olfactometeR` package provides interactive, easy to use functions that facilitate data collection from olfactometer experiments.
-This package was largely written for entomology students and researchers in the [Bruce Lab](https://www.keele.ac.uk/lifesci/ourpeople/tobybruce/#research-and-scholarship) at Keele University to replace the outdated software packages available for MS-DOS.
+`olfactometeR` provides interactive, easy to use functions to facilitate data collection for experiments that use olfactometers to test behavioural responses of test subjects to volatile chemical stimuli.
+This package was largely written for undergraduate students and entomology researchers in the [Bruce Lab](https://www.keele.ac.uk/lifesci/ourpeople/tobybruce/#research-and-scholarship) at Keele University to replace the outdated software packages that do not run on modern operating systems.

-**DISCLAIMER**: `olfactometeR` is under active development and not all features are optimised or available at present.
+**DISCLAIMER:** `olfactometeR` is under active development and not all features are optimised or available at present.

 ## Installation